getappmap/appmap-ruby/README.md

 # About

-`appmap-ruby` is a Ruby Gem for recording and uploading [AppMaps](https://github.com/applandinc/appmap) of your code.
+`appmap-ruby` is a Ruby Gem for recording [AppMaps](https://github.com/applandinc/appmap) of your code.
 "AppMap" is a data format which records code structure (modules, classes, and methods), code execution events (function calls and returns), and code metadata (repo name, repo URL, commit